 In healthy women over the age of 45, the diagnosis of menopause can be made based upon clinical features.

 NICE guidance advises menopause can be diagnosed in healthy women over the age of 45 with:

 In this group of healthy women over the age of 45, blood tests are not routinely required.

 HRT may help with many symptoms of menopause but have a number of side-effects patients should be counselled on.

-HRT has been shown to help with vasomotor symptoms, mood changes and urogenital symptoms that may occur secondary to menopause and urogenital symptoms.
+HRT has been shown to help with vasomotor symptoms, mood changes and urogenital symptoms that may occur secondary to menopause.

 HRT may be given as ‘unopposed’ oestrogen or as a combination of oestrogen and progesterone.
 They can be offered in an oral or transdermal form.
 Choice is dictated by the presence or absence of a uterus:

 Topical HRT is also available.
 Typically this is used to help with vaginal dryness.